vsavkin/actors/README.md

 Since the library is built in a day, it’s just a prototype.
 However, it’d be interesting to work on such a library for real, carefully designing every piece of it.
 I think it may help the Dart community.

-I'd like to mention that in general the Dart platform is mature and pleasure to work it.
+I'd like to mention that in general the Dart platform is mature and a pleasure to work it.
 The only source of frustration is the incomplete implementation of mirrors.
 Which I hope will be fixed soon.